What is Thermal Pollution and Its Effects?

 3. Wastewater, Erosion, and Deforestation

-One important thing to note is that not all wastewater goes through a treatment process before it is discharged back into a natural body of water.
-As such, there are untreated domestic sewage, city stormwater, and agricultural waste which can cause thermal contamination in water sources that are within the reach.
 So, why is that so?
 You might ask.
-This is because runoff waters and discharges are, most often than not, warmer in temperature as compared to that of the streams, lakes, or oceans they flow into.
+This is because runoff waters and discharges are, more often than not, warmer compared to that of the streams, lakes, or oceans they flow into.

-Moreover, lands used by humans generate specific changes that may result in thermal pollution as well.
-One specific human-induced cause of thermal pollution is deforestation.
 As humans harvest timber, or if not, clear land for crop planting and livestock raising, erosion becomes the climax that waits at the end.
-Not only that, but it can also cause rivers and streams to have much wider and shallower stream beds—which, by the way, is not exactly a good thing since it is prone to warming.
-In addition to that, clearing operations of trees and certain types of vegetation within the vicinity of lakeshores and riverbanks also allow for more (and mostly, excessive) exposure to the sun—which, in return, triggers water warming.
+It can also cause rivers and streams to have much wider and shallower stream beds—which is not good since it is prone to warming.

 The Seven Major Effects of Thermal Pollution